Using Data-Driven SEO Strategy Adjustments

 Local SEO

-Tools to Power Your Data-Driven SEO Strategy
+Tools to Power Your Data-Driven SEO Strategy Adjustments

 It’s one thing to know what data to track and another to find said data.
-In this section we’ll look at the tools you’ll need to find SEO data.
+In this section, we’ll look at the tools you’ll need to find SEO data.
 Let’s get into it:

-Keyword Research Tools: These will help you find relevant, high opportunity keywords.
+Keyword Research Tools: These will help you find relevant, high-opportunity keywords.
 Tools such as Google Keyword Planner, Ubersuggest, SEMrush, and Ahrefs can help you do that.

 Analytics Tools: These tools are the best way to figure out what part of your strategy is working and what you need to work on.
 Some of the best analytics tools include Google Analytics, Google Search Console, and SEMrush.